 Defining Nutrition

-Nutrition is defined by what the body can actually use.
-Not a label claim.
+Nutrition is defined by what the body can actually use, not by how a food is marketed.

 Marketing Protein vs Nutritional Value

 Protein-forward marketing has blurred the definition of nutrition.
 Foods are increasingly promoted as “nutritional” simply because protein has been added, often at the expense of other essential nutrients.
-Fortification can raise a macronutrient number on a label.
-It does not automatically improve nutritional quality.
+Fortification can raise a number on a label.
+It can also disrupt digestion and contribute to gastrointestinal distress.

-A single macronutrient does not define nutritional value.
-Nutrition includes fiber, vitamins, minerals, and the body’s capacity to absorb and utilize what is consumed.
+No single macronutrient defines nutritional value.
+Nutrition includes fat, fiber (carbohydrates), vitamins, minerals, and the body’s capacity to absorb and use what is consumed.
 Stripping naturally occurring nutrients and reformulating foods around isolated protein does not create a more nourishing product.
-It creates a different one.
+It creates a different product.

 Absorption Has Limits